Preston-Landers/Prompt-Like-A-Pro/README.md

   is a separate inference run for the model.
 The accumulated thread of prompts and outputs forms the chat history.

+  - **Prompt Engineering**: Designing effective prompts to elicit desired responses from LLMs.
+In other words, what [this article](#prompt-like-a-pro) is about.

 - **Large Language Model (LLM)**: sophisticated ML (machine learning) systems that predict tokens.
 LLMs can encode patterns of not just language, but of reasoning, knowledge, and even personality.